redFrik/supercolliderStandaloneBBBheadless/BUILDING_NOTES.md

 My own additional notes for this git repository...

+* note which git commit was used in README.md
 * note which debian image was used in README.md
 * copy the files over to laptop...
   * `cd supercolliderStandaloneBBBheadless`